SAP-samples/teched2024-XP280/exercises/ex3/README.md

 # Exercise 3 - Setup of SAP Build Code

-In this exercise, we will enhance the existing configuration to setup SAP Build Code leveraging a Terraform module.
+In this exercise, we will enhance the existing configuration to setup SAP Build Code making use of a Terraform module.

 > [!NOTE]
 > You find the solution for this exercise in the [solutions/ex3](../../solutions/ex3/) folder.